-The last condition is so central to the market model that we list it separately for emphasis.
+One last condition we list separately for emphasis, since it is so central to the market model.

-The market is efficient and thus free of arbitrage, i.e., it does not allow the existence of arbitrage portfolios. □
+• The market is efficient and thus free of arbitrage, i.e., it does not allow the existence of arbitrage portfolios. □

 Definition 7.8 (Contingent Claim).